 Elliot J. Chikofsky

-Chikofsky is also on the faculty of University of Phoenix's Massachusetts campus in information technology and business management, as well as being adjunct faculty for Northeastern University (Boston) in engineering technology.
-His teaching for Northeastern University's Graduate School of Engineering since 1987 in information systems and software engineering included courses televised on the National Technological University (NTU) and Network Northeastern distribution networks.
+As an adjunct faculty member, Chikofsky is now serving as the Program Coodinator for Computer Engineering Technology for Northeastern University's College of Professional Studies in Boston.
+He also teaches commercial IT Portfolio Management seminars for Intervista Institute, and is on the faculty of University of Phoenix's Boston-area campus in information technology and business management.
+His teaching for Northeastern University's Graduate School of Engineering (1987-2006) in information systems and software engineering included courses televised on the National Technological University (NTU) and Network Northeastern distribution networks.
+In 2002, he received the Martin Essigmann Outstanding Teaching Award from Northeastern University's College of Engineering.
+He received NTU's Outstanding Instructor Award in each of 2000, 2001, and 2002.

-Prior to joining EM&I, he was a director in META Group's enterprise architecture and technology strategies consulting practice and in its performance engineering and measurement strategies service.
+Prior to joining EM&I, he was a director in Meta Group's enterprise architecture and technology strategies consulting practice and in its performance engineering and measurement strategies service.
 At DMR Consulting Group (consulting services division of Amdahl Corporation and Fujitsu), he was associate director, specializing in business reengineering, information technology, and software architecture and reengineering for clients that included the U.S. Air Force and the FAA.

-Chikofsky is a member of the executive committee the IEEE Technical Council on Software Engineering (TCSE) and was TCSE Chair (1993-1996) and Executive Secretary (2000-2005).
-In 2000, he awarded the IEEE Computer Society Distinguished Service Award "for outstanding and unparalleled service in founding five Software Engineering conferences, establishing TCSE, initiating new programs, reactivating others, and mentoring volunteers", as well as receiving the IEEE Third Millennium Medal.
+In 2000, Chikofsky received the IEEE Computer Society Distinguished Service Award "for outstanding and unparalleled service in founding five Software Engineering conferences, establishing TCSE, initiating new programs, reactivating others, and mentoring volunteers".
+He also received the IEEE Third Millennium Medal.
 He has been a member of the IEEE-CS Board of Governors (1993-1998), chair of the selection committee for the IEEE Computer Entrepreneur Award (1994-2000), and chair of the IEEE Task Force on Information Technology for Business Applications (1997-2000).

 He is described in the Encyclopedia of Software Engineering (Wiley, 1994) as "a developer, organizer, and evangelist of software engineering automation, and is most known for his advocacy of reverse engineering and CASE technologies.
 He is a consultant on management issues regarding the application of software technology to solving business problems, as well as on information systems development methods, tools, and design techniques."
-He is also profiled in Chapter 5 of Ivars Peterson's book Fatal Defect: Chasing Killer Computer Bugs (Times Books, 1995), describing Chikofsky's work on reverse engineering and the year 2000 computing date crisis.
+He is also profiled in Chapter 5 of Ivars Peterson's book Fatal Defect: Chasing Killer Computer Bugs (Times Books, 1995), describing Chikofsky's work on reverse engineering and on the year 2000 computing date crisis.

-Chikofsky was an elected Library Trustee and was an elected Town Meeting Member (10 years) in the Burlington, Massachusetts town government.
+Chikofsky was an elected Town Meeting Member (10 years) and an elected Library Trustee in the Burlington, Massachusetts town government.
 He is a senior member of IEEE (Institute of Electrical and Electronic Engineers) and a member of ACM.
-He also Past Master of a Masonic Lodge and is a member of the Committee on Masonic Education of the Grand Lodge of Masons in Massachusetts.
+He is also Past Master of Masonic Lodges in Michigan and Massachusetts and is a senior member of the Masonic Education committee of the Massachusetts Grand Lodge.
 He received an M.S. in industrial and operations engineering and a B.S. in computer and communications science, both from the University of Michigan.

 Selected Bibliography